mirzemehdi/KMPAuth/README.md

 Simple and easy to use Kotlin Multiplatform Authentication library targeting ios and android.
-This library is developed based on this [blog post](https://proandroiddev.com/integrating-google-sign-in-into-kotlin-multiplatform-8381c189a891) and for Now Only Google Sign-In feature is implemented, but it is planned to add more authentication integrations.
+This library is developed based on this [blog post](https://proandroiddev.com/integrating-google-sign-in-into-kotlin-multiplatform-8381c189a891) and for now Only Google Sign-In feature is implemented, but it is planned to add more authentication integrations.
 You can check out [Documentation](https://mirzemehdi.github.io/KMPAuth) for full library api information.

 ## Features